shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-handler.md

 bin/console messenger:consume async async_low_priority
 ```

 Where `async` and `async_low_priority` are the transports you want to consume messages from.
-There is also an API-Route that lets you consume messages for a given transport.
-Just post to the route `/api/_action/message-queue/consume` and define the transport from which you want to consume:
+There is also an API route that lets you consume messages for a given transport. send a `POST` request to the route `/api/_action/message-queue/consume` and define the transport which you want to consume:

 ```js
 // on